 - Legal fees 1–2% (including VAT).

-The estate agent’s fees are usually paid by the seller, and this is typically their only cost.
+The seller usually pays the estate agent’s fees.
+This is typically their only cost.
 Estate agents usually charge a percentage, typically around 3% of the final sale price.

 Capital gains tax